tbvdm/sigtop/README.md

 directory has been added to your `PATH`, so you can simply type `sigtop` in PowerShell to run sigtop.

-Alternatively, you can download a [pre-compiled Windows binary][8] from the [latest release][9].

-Note that sigtop is a console program; it should be run in a PowerShell or Command Prompt window.

 ## Reporting problems

 Please report bugs and other problems with sigtop.
 You can [open an issue on